alexispdDev/student-performance-prediction/README.md

 The dataset reflects only a single moment in time.
 Student performance is dynamic and often changes across semesters, which cannot be captured here.

-As a next step we could suggest to try more another models like Gradient Boosting or Neural Networks.
+Next step: we could suggest to try more another models like Gradient Boosting or Neural Networks.